Akashdtech/Human-Words-Audio-Classification-Librosa-MFCC/README.md

 # Human-Words-Audio-Classification
-This project implements an audio classification pipeline for classifying animal sounds (bird, cat, dog) from a dataset.
+This project illustrates an audio classification pipeline for classifying human words sounds (bird, cat, dog) from a dataset.
 The pipeline processes audio files, extracts features, and applies machine learning and deep learning models to classify the sounds.
 The workflow includes:

     Data Loading and Extraction:
         The dataset is extracted from a zip file containing audio files for bird, cat, and dog sounds.